Clubmd24/garage/README.md

    and executes `npm ci`.
 If your environment lacks internet access, make sure Node 22 and the packages listed in `package-lock.json` are already downloaded and available locally or use a prebuilt Docker image that contains them.
-5. Make the bootstrap script executable and run it to scaffold the portal:
-   `chmod +x bootstrap_dev_portal.sh && ./bootstrap_dev_portal.sh`

 ### Start the database